cap-js/docs/cds/aspects.md

 }
 ```

-This would allow to display heterogeneous lists of `Grantees` without UNIONs.
+This would allow you to display heterogeneous lists of `Grantees` without UNIONs.
 A lot more JOINs would be required in real-world examples, though.

-### Single table strategy {.prefer}
+### Single Table Strategy {.prefer}

 The third strategy is to put everything into a single table and an additional type discriminator element (→ `kind` in the sample below).